 You do.
 Everything is delivered with source, documentation, and a handoff path.
 No proprietary lock-in.

 Usually yes.
-Salesforce, HubSpot, Microsoft 365, Monday, Asana, Stripe, QuickBooks — the point of this work is to make your existing tools play nicely instead of adding another subscription.
+Salesforce, HubSpot, Microsoft 365, Monday, Asana, Stripe, QuickBooks.
+The point of this work is to make your existing tools play nicely instead of adding another subscription.

 Good question.
 The right use cases are narrow and measurable: drafting first passes, summarizing long threads, extracting data from PDFs, triaging incoming requests.
 I don't ship AI features that sound cool but don't move a metric.